henih/henih/README.md

 I'm a front-end developer with background in digital advertising and I'm passionate about creating inclusive technology.
 My career is a testament to my belief in the power of continuous learning and the sheer joy of creating like you would with a piece of art.

-When I'm not coding, you might find me dabbling in photography or practicing yoga & meditation.
+When I'm not coding, you might find me dabbling with photography, practicing yoga & meditation or surfing.

 *   🌍  I'm based in Zürich, Switzerland
 *   ✉️   You can contact me at [henriett.dev@gmail.com](mailto:henriett.dev@gmail.com)